 - What’s Best for Foreign Investors?

 LLC vs Corporation: Who Should Use Which Entity?

 C Corporations are great for businesses that sell products, have a storefront and have employees.
-Businesses that offer services may find the taxes of a C Corp to be higher because of specific tax laws applied to Personal Service Corporations (PSC).
+Businesses that offer services may find the taxes of a C Corp to be too high because of specific tax laws applied to Personal Service Corporations (PSC).
 It’s also advised not to hold appreciating assets in a C Corp because of the tax treatment of asset sales.